Shimna Integrated College

 Shimna Integrated College is an integrated secondary school based in Newcastle, County Down, Northern Ireland.
 The all-ability school was founded in 1994 with the hope of integrating young people from both sides of Northern Ireland's religious divide and giving all of its students 'self-esteem'.

 Context

-Integrated Education is a Northern Ireland phenomenon, where traditionally schools were sectarian, either run as Catholic schools or Protestant schools.
-On as parental request, a school could apply to 'transition' to become Grant Maintained offering 30% of the school places to students from the minority community.
+Integrated Education is a Northern Ireland phenomenon, where traditionally schools were segregated, either run as Catholic schools or Protestant schools.
+On parental request, a school could apply to 'transition' to become Grant Maintained offering 30% of the school places to students from the minority community.
 Lagan College was the first integrated school to open in 1981.

 History

-It opened in September 1995 with 60 pupils.
+It opened in September 1994 with 60 pupils.

 In March 2011, Shimna became the first school in Northern Ireland to organize a gay-straight alliance.